acumos/system-integration/docs/z2a/installation-guide.rst

 Using the Example `global_value.yaml` File
 ++++++++++++++++++++++++++++++++++++++++++

-z2a includes an example `global_value.yaml` file for Acumos in the `$HOME/src/system-integration/z2a/z2a-config/dev1` directory.
-This example Acumos values file is provided for both illustrative purposes and to assist in performing a quick installation (see: TL;DR section).
+z2a includes example ``global_value.yaml`` files for Acumos in the ``$ACUMOS_HOME/z2a/dev1`` directory.
+These example Acumos values files are provided for both illustrative purposes and to assist in performing a quick installation (see: TL;DR section).

 The example Acumos values file can be used for a test installation and additional edits should not be required.

 The commands to use the Acumos example values are:

 .. code-block:: bash

-  ACUMOS_HOME=$HOME/src/system-integration
+  $ ACUMOS_HOME=$HOME/src/system-integration
-  cp $ACUMOS_HOME/z2a/dev1/global_value.yaml.dev1 $ACUMOS_HOME/z2a/helm-charts/global_value.yaml
+  $ cp $ACUMOS_HOME/z2a/dev1/global_value.yaml.dev1 $ACUMOS_HOME/z2a/helm-charts/global_value.yaml
 ..

   NOTE: The Acumos example values can be used for a private development environment that is non-shared, non-production and not exposed to the Internet.
 The values provided in the Acumos example file are for demonstration purposes only.

 Editing the `global_value.yaml` File
 ++++++++++++++++++++++++++++++++++++

-The `global_value.yaml` file is located in the `$HOME/src/system-integration/helm_charts` directory.
+The ``global_value.yaml`` file is located in the ``ACUMOS_$HOME/helm_charts`` directory.
 We will need to change directories into that location to perform the necessary edits required for the Acumos installation or use the examples values noted above.

-Before starting to edit the `global_value.yaml` file, create a copy of the original file just in case you need to refer to the original or to recreate the file.
+Before starting to edit the ``global_value.yaml`` file, create a copy of the original file just in case you need to refer to the original or to recreate the file.